junhe833/Comprehensive-Cryptocurrency-Price-Tracker---supports-multiple-exchanges/README.md

 # Comprehensive-Cryptocurrency-Price-Tracker---supports-97-exchanges
-This is a comprehensive cryptocurrency price tracker with support of up to the 97 cryptocurrency exchanges.
+This is a comprehensive cryptocurrency price tracker supporting up to 97 cryptocurrency exchanges.

+The features of this app are as follows:
+1) Extension Icon Display: displays the price of a selected cryptocurrency from any particular exchange
+2) Graph: displays the price of all selected cryptocurrency for all chosen exchanges
+3) Summary stats: highest price, lowest price, average price, median price of all selected exchanges for all chosen cryptocurrency